 - Cancers such as leukemia, or undergoing treatment such as chemotherapy or radiation therapy

 - Ill-fitting dentures and poor dental hygiene

-If you suspect you may have oral thrush or any related conditions, it is best to see a doctor early to get a proper assessment.
-If you are in or around Singapore, please make an appointment with any of our clinics to have a complete evaluation by our specially-trained doctors.
+If you suspect that you may have oral thrush or any related conditions, it’s best to consult a doctor early for a proper assessment.
+If you are in or around Singapore, please make an appointment with any of our clinics to have a complete evaluation by our specially-trained medical professionals.

 Can oral thrush cause complications if left untreated?

 Yes, if left untreated, oral thrush can lead to more serious systemic infections, especially in people with weakened immune systems.
 The Candida fungus can spread to other parts of the body, including the lungs, liver, and skin.

 Yes, oral thrush is quite common in infants and newborns.
 It can cause white patches in the baby’s mouth and on the tongue.
 In most cases, it’s harmless and clears up with treatment, but if your baby has oral thrush, it’s best to see a doctor.